HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "We feel discouraged when we don't think we have the resources to do something."

 ### "We feel annoyed when something is too loud or repetitive."
-These short, kid-friendly explanations are so useful in helping kids understand their big feelings.
-And my big feelings too.

 ### Page of our book
 DNA is a really useful concept for children to have early.
 You build a little at a time.